 |Non-fraud chargebacks, such as “item not received” disputes

 Manually Approved Transactions

-As part of the Chargeback program, Stripe’s machine learning fraud tools can flag transactions it thinks have a higher risk of fraud.
+As part of the Chargeback program, Stripe’s machine learning fraud tools (called Stripe Radar) can flag transactions it thinks have a higher risk of fraud.
 If you disagree and want to manually approve those transactions, you will waive your right to chargeback protection on that transaction.

 You can choose to add customers to an “allow” list, but any of those future transactions will not be covered.